 Subsection 4.
-The Minister of Defence shall settle matters pertaining to the distinction between subsections 2 and 3.
+The Minister for Business and Growth shall settle matters pertaining to the distinction between subsections 2 and 3.

 Section 8a.
-The Minister for Economic and Business Affairs may, following negotiations with the Minister of Defence, lay down rules on the surveillance of Danish waters and on ships' calls at ports, including on the obligation to report information to the Admiral Danish Fleet on ships navigating the waters and ports mentioned in section 1 (3), on those on board and on the ships' cargo, etc.
+The Minister for Business and Growth may, following negotiations with the Minister of Defence, lay down rules on the surveillance of Danish and Greenland waters and on ships' calls at ports, including on the obligation to report information on ships navigating the waters and ports mentioned in section 1(3), on those on board and on the ships' cargo, etc.

-Chapter 4 General obligations
+General obligations

 Section 9.
-The shipowner shall ensure that the provisions of this Act and provisions issued in pursuance of the Act on the ship and its operation are observed.
+The shipowner shall ensure that the provisions of this act and provisions issued in pursuance of the act on the ship and its operation are observed.
 The shipowner shall ensure that the ship is subjected to the mandatory surveys and is provided with the necessary certificates.
-The shipowner shall also ensure that the master of the s hip has a possibility of meeting the obligations resting with him.
+The shipowner shall also ensure that the master of the ship has a possibility of meeting the obligations resting with him.
 The obligations under the first to third sentences rest with the shipowner irrespective of whether other organisations, companies or persons carry out some of the tasks or obligations on behalf of the shipowner.